TeamGloomy/TeamGloomy.github.io/pages/mydoc/ender_3_conversion.md

 {% include image.html file="ender_10.jpg" alt="ender_10" caption="Ender 10" %}

-#### Other 2209 Drivers
+#### Non-Fly 2209 and 2226 Drivers

 The Fly-E3 does not have a way to enable and disable the diag pin on drivers on the motherboard itself.
 Its designed to be used with the Fly-2209 driver.
 Therefore, when not using sensorless homing (and whats the point when you already have endstops installed), the diag pin needs to be removed from the driver for the endstops to function.
-Using cutters, remove the diag pin from the X, Y and Z motors.
+Using cutters, remove the diag pin from the X, Y and Z stepper drivers.

 {% include image.html file="ender_11.jpg" alt="ender_11" caption="Ender 11" %}

-### Step 11
+### Step 12

 Install the drivers into the Fly-E3.
 You will have been supplied with two heatsinks with the Fly-E3.
 These are to be installed on top of the drivers installed in Z and E. This is because with full sized heatsinks, the cover can't be installed with the fan attached.

-### Step 12
+### Step 13

 This step falls into the category of advised (but really advised!).
 Creality have, in their infinite wisdom, tinned the ends of the power cables and bed cables using solder (shown below).
 This is a bad idea as it can lead to cables that can break more easily and if the connection becomes hot, the solder can soften, reducing the force on the contact from the terminal, eventually resulting in shorts and fire.
 [Here](https://cdn.thomasnet.com/ccp/00142951/263810.pdf) is a document for more detail about the issue.